cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 language, verbal cues, and the psychological principles behind truth-telling and deception.

-###### Behavioral Profiling
+###### Behavioural Profiling

-Involves analyzing individuals or groups to predict or manipulate their behavior.
+Involves analysing individuals or groups to predict or manipulate their behaviour.
 Specialists in this area are adept at identifying patterns, motivations, and vulnerabilities.
 They use this knowledge to anticipate actions, exploit weaknesses, or devise strategies for influencing or controlling targets.